Pest Control - Gulls (Seagulls)

 Control methods

-Proofing property so birds cannot roost or nest is probably the most effective means of control as culling will only solve the problem short term, as any suitable site will quickly be repopulated.
+Proofing property so birds cannot roost or nest is probably the most effective means of control as culling will only solve the problem short term and any suitable site will quickly be repopulated.

-Plastic spikes and netting fixed to suitable sites should deter gulls roosting and nesting.
-Regular maintenance is necessary as gulls will take advantage of any faults.
+Plastic spikes and netting fixed to suitable sites should deter gulls and pigeons from roosting and nesting.
+Regular maintenance is necessary as they will take advantage of any faults.

-Several companies specialising in bird proofing are available in the local telephone book.
+Pest control companies specialising in bird proofing may be found in the local telephone book or on the internet.

 See also the following external websites:

-Adur & Worthing Councils have received an increase in complaints of gull feeding.
+Adur & Worthing Councils have received an increase in complaints of gull and pigeon feeding.
 On some occasions this has caused friction between neighbours.

-Feeding gulls encourages them into residential areas where the noise, mess and swooping behaviour can cause distress and nuisance to residents in the locality.
+Feeding gulls and pigeons encourages them into residential areas where the noise, mess and in the case of gulls, swooping behaviour, can cause distress and nuisance to residents in the locality.

-The Councils will not normally investigate complaints of bird feeding.
-We will only get involved if the problem is excessive and ongoing and is creating a serious public health risk.
-If you have an issue with a neighbour feeding seagulls regularly, you should try speaking to them as they may not be aware of the issue they are causing.
+If you have an issue with a neighbour feeding gulls or pigeons regularly, you should try speaking to them as they may not be aware of the issue they are causing.

-Whilst it is not specifically against the law to feed any bird, including gulls, we strongly encourage people not to do so, because attracting large numbers of gulls to an area, through regular feeding could amount to anti-social behaviour.
+Whilst it is not specifically against the law to feed any bird, including gulls and pigeons, we strongly encourage people not to do so, because attracting large numbers of them to an area, through regular feeding could amount to anti-social behaviour.

 Potential problems:

-• Leaving food for gulls encourages them to stay in that area and when fed regularly they expect everyone to do the same, leading them to attack people and steal food.
+- Leaving food for them encourages them to stay in that area and when fed regularly they expect everyone to do the same, which can lead to gulls possibly attacking people and stealing food.

 Preventative measures:

-• Be a considerate neighbour and do not attract gulls by feeding them.
-Utilise bird feeders when feeding other bird species as gulls cannot feed from them.
+- Use bird feeders when feeding other small bird species as gulls and pigeons cannot feed from them.

-• The best deterrent against nesting gulls are devices such as spikes, nets or wires installed on roofs to prevent them from landing and constructing nests.
+- The best deterrent against nesting gulls and pigeons are devices such as spikes, nets or wires installed on roofs to prevent them from landing and constructing nests.

-• If gulls do nest on your property you can arrange for eggs to be oiled or replaced with china eggs; this is more effective than removing nests as gulls will just remake and relay.
+- If gulls and pigeons do nest on your property you can arrange for eggs to be oiled or replaced with china eggs; this is more effective than removing nests as gulls will just remake and relay.

 Safety: